fjvallarino/monomer/tasks.md

     - Rebuild composite globalKeys
   - Automatically set new WidgetId/Path on Container
   - Remove embedded fonts.
 Rely on loaded fonts, template will also include them
+  - Restoring should fail if widget tree structure is different
+  - Image
+    - Fix crash when adding images
+      - If called from render, immediate add seems to work.
+      - Immediate add causes a crash if called from a task (nanovg is not thread safe, so it makes sense)
+      - Maybe have two versions of add?
+Two versions of render?

 - Pending
   - Add header in all files, indicating license and documenting what the module does